 Traffic Light Self-Assessment

 Learners use red, amber, green to indicate their confidence with learning objectives.
-Crucially, they must explain their reasoning: 'I'm amber on long division because I can do the steps but sometimes make errors with subtraction.
+Importantly, they must explain their reasoning: 'I'm amber on long division because I can do the steps but sometimes make errors with subtraction.
 I need more practise with number bonds to 100.'

 Metacognitive knowledge comes from learners knowing their strengths and weaknesses.
 Research by Flavell (1979) shows learners improve regulation by spotting next steps.